2025–26 Republika Srpska presidential election: Candidates

-The Central Election Commission announced that early presidential elections will be held on 23 November 2025.
+The Central Election Commission announced that early presidential elections for a shortened, ten-month term, were to be held on 23 November 2025.

 Dodik, who is also the leader of the Alliance of Independent Social Democrats (SNSD), the largest party in the entity, said that the SNSD would not participate in the election.
 He later changed his stance, stating that there is "no problem with the SNSD having a candidate in the elections."
-The SNSD eventually confirmed that it will participate in the election, and on 30 September, Dodik announced that Siniša Karan will be its candidate in the election.
+The SNSD eventually confirmed that it would participate in the election, and on 30 September, Dodik announced that Siniša Karan would be its candidate in the election.

 The largest opposition party, the Serb Democratic Party (SDS) supported the participation in the election.
 Minor opposition leaders, Jelena Trivić of the People's Front and Nebojša Vukanović of For Justice and Order, announced that they would support the SDS candidate in the election.
 On 28 September 2025, the SDS announced the candidacy of Branko Blanuša, a university professor, for president of Republika Srpska.

 Draško Stanivuković, the leader of the second largest opposition party, the Party of Democratic Progress (PDP), said his party would also boycott the election, and reiterated this position after both the SNSD and the SDS announced their candidates.
+However, by the end of October, Stanivuković and the PDP decided to support Blanuša.

+Results

+Karan of the SNSD narrowly won the election, securing some 50.5% of the vote.
+He secured victory in 45 cities and municipalities, out of 64 including three municipalities out of six in Istočno Sarajevo.
+Conversely, Blanuša won 19 polities, including Banja Luka, Republika Srpska's de facto capital and largest city.
+Additionally, Blanuša won in Bijeljina, the entity's second-largest city, and initially secured a narrow victory in Prijedor, the third-largest one; however, it eventually voted for Karan in the repeat election.